Violation of Georgia Controlled Substances Act

 - Schedule V (least addictive and dangerous)

-Violation of Georgia Controlled Substances Act: Schedule I Drugs
+Violation of the Georgia Controlled Substances Act: Schedule I Drugs

 Schedule I controlled substances includes drugs like LSD, heroin, peyote, GHB, hallucinogenic mushrooms and ecstasy.
 For example, a person could be a violation of the act if they are charged with possession of peyote or heroin.